mandofever78/VagYoLarAng/README.md

         '../app/scripts/**/*.js',
         'spec/**/*.js'

-**NOTE** Compressed, packaged assets can be found in ~/var/www/ang/dist and can be view by browsing to http://0.0.0.0:8888
+**NOTE:** Compressed, packaged assets can be found in ~/var/www/ang/dist and can be view by browsing to http://0.0.0.0:8888

 ### PHPmyAdmin